Smoke FREE Inside and Out

 Cigarette smoking remains the leading cause of preventable death in the United States, accounting for approximately one of every five deaths each year.
 Right here in Monroe County, about three people die each day from smoking-related diseases.
 In addition, secondhand smoke is the third leading cause of preventable death behind active smoking and alcohol abuse.
 Given everything we know about the dangers of tobacco and secondhand smoke, it is inconsistent with our health care mission to continue to allow smoking on our grounds.

-We are just one of hundreds of U.S. hospitals that ban smoking on their campuses, and here in Rochester, several of our region’s hospitals have adopted such a policy as well.
+We are just one of hundreds of U.S. hospitals that have banned smoking on their campuses, and here in Rochester, hospitals have adopted such a policy as well.